opencredo/secure-pipeline-verifier/terraform/README.md

     repo_token = "[REDACTED]"
   }]
 ```
-2. Generate plan: `terraform plan`
+3. Generate plan: `terraform plan`
-3. Apply `terraform apply`
+4. Apply `terraform apply`
-4. The output should contain a URL to the API, the following endpoints can be accessed:
+5. The output should contain a URL to the API, the following endpoints can be accessed:
    * `/audit` - triggers the application via an API call.
    * `/chatops` - Parses the Slack command and triggers the application.
       NOTE: This endpoint is created when the `lambda_chatops_zip_file` argument is provided to Terraform.

+### Configure ChatOps

+To enable ChatOps in Slack, you need to [create an application](https://api.slack.com/apps/) via Slack settings.
+After creating the app, in the application's manifest you will be able to create a custom Slack command and point it to the new API endpoint.